Key Findings

 Distribution of FGM/C across Kenya

-Prevalence varies greatly depending on the region – the (former) province with the highest prevalence is North Eastern (97.5% of women aged 15–49), and the province with the lowest is Western (0.8%).
-Prevalence is more common among women who live in rural areas, at 18.4%, than among women who live in urban areas, at 9.7%.
+Prevalence varies greatly depending on the region – the counties with the highest prevalence are Mandera (95.9% of women aged 15–49) and Wajir (97.2%).
+In other counties, prevalence is less than one per cent.
+Prevalence is more common among women who live in rural areas (18.4%) than among women who live in urban areas (9.7%).

 FGM/C is practised across all ethnic groups and religions, although to varying degrees.
 The highest prevalences are among Muslim women (51.1% of women aged 15–49) and the Somali (86.9%), Kisii (70.9%), Maasai (56.7%), Somali (86.9%), and Samburu (75.9%).